ERF: Energy Research and Forecasting Model: Verification Validation

 \section{Verification \& Validation}

-Use cases for ERF are centered around numerical weather prediction and renewable energy deployment.
 In Section~\ref{subsec:atmosphere} we first consider simulations relevant to general atmospheric flows.
 Sections~\ref{subsec:abl}--\ref{subsec:terrain} then consider microscale ABL and flow over terrain, respectively.
-Finally, Section~\ref{subsec:windenergy} presents simulation results relevant to wind energy applications.
 In Section~\ref{subsub:dc} we explicitly compare anelastic and compressible results, with and without mesh refinement.
-However, in the interest of space, remaining simulation results were all run at a single level with the compressible formulation.
+However, in the interest of space, the remaining simulation results shown here were all run at a single level with the compressible formulation.
 Unless otherwise stated, the $3^{\rm rd}$ order advection scheme is utilized in the horizontal and vertical directions and compressible simulations employ acoustic substepping with 4-6 substeps per full timestep.

-For a summary of the ERF simulation configurations considered in this section, we refer the reader to \ref{app:C} and Table~\ref{tab:BigObnoxiousThing}.
+For a summary of the ERF simulation configurations considered in this section, we refer the reader to \ref{app:D} and Table~\ref{tab:BigObnoxiousThing}.
 Here, we briefly describe the organization of Table~\ref{tab:BigObnoxiousThing}.
 The domain extents describe the height of the domain in the 1-D single-column model (SCM) case; the length and height of the domain for the 2-D cases; and the streamwise, lateral, and vertical extents of the domain for the 3-D cases.
 Parenthetical quantities are derived from other inputs and have been included for completeness.
 Initial fields are either uniform or vary with height based on an input sounding.
 Perturbations were superimposed on the initial fields to model the specific mesoscale problem of interest or to help initiate turbulence in the microscale.
 For the canonical, non-neutral ABL simulations, MOST specifies the surface kinematic heat flux for the BOMEX case and the surface temperature for the GABLS cases.
 Both Smagorinsky and Deardorff 1.5 order TKE turbulence closures have been utilized; with Deardorff, the model coefficients follow \citet{Moeng1984}.
 Several cases (as noted in Table~\ref{tab:BigObnoxiousThing}) used Rayleigh damping to attenuate waves in the free atmosphere.
 When applicable, the damping strength, an inverse timescale, is provided and we note that ramping with a sine-squared function from 0 at the bottom of the damping layer to the specified value at the top was employed.